plinss/acmebot/README.md

 As such, it is an error to specify a certificate using the same name in both the 'certificates' and 'private_keys' sections.

-The private key and certificate settings are identical to those specified in the 'certificates' section, except settings relevant to the private key: 'key_size', 'expiration_days', 'auto_rollover', 'hpkp_days', and 'pin_subdomains' are specified in the private key object rather than the certificate object.
+The private key and certificate settings are identical to those specified in the 'certificates' section, except settings relevant to the private key: 'key_size', 'key_curve', 'expiration_days', 'auto_rollover', 'hpkp_days', and 'pin_subdomains' are specified in the private key object rather than the certificate object.
+The 'key_types' setting may be specified in the certificate, private key, or both.

 Example: